-AS students may not earn more than 9 of their general education course credits through non-traditional means.
-Non-traditional credits include: credits earned through CLEP, departmental exemption exams, or PLA, and all other credits described under "Non-Traditional Credits" in the Academic Policies section (p.
-51) of this catalog.
+The AS student may not earn more than 9 of his or her general education course credits through non-traditional means.
+Nontraditional credits include: credits earned through CLEP, departmental exemption exams, or PLA, and all other credits described under "Non-Traditional Credits" in the Academic Policies section (p.
+55) of this catalog.

 Course Requirements